walton8992/Final_submission/README.md

 	name(site), datatime, variable [EFsmall, EFlarge, BEsmall, BElarge You should be then able to run the CPDE_ensemble method, or the autocoder_tire main.

-When running CPDE detection MAKESURE  to download the ruptuers files from folder.
-This includes the CPDE detection methodlogy
+When running CPDE detection MAKE SURE  to download the ruptuers files from folder.
+This includes the CPDE detection methodlogy - cannot obtain online from ruptures package

+site_data_melted.pbz2 is the format needed when running the data.
+This is generated from the create_data.py from sql database. can be edited as needed.